Enteric Fermentation: Emissions Calculations

 - Culture: The voting population likes cattle: they're picturesque, iconic, and widely considered to be tasty and nutritious.

-- Animal Welfare: So-called "factory farming" methods appear to generate the least methane per unit food, because wild grasses are the hardest to digest, and require the most fermentation.
+- Animal Welfare: So-called "factory farming" methods generate less methane per unit food, because wild grasses are the hardest to digest (require the most fermentation).

 Strategies

 Active strategies for emissions reduction in this sector include adjusting feed mixtures, selective breeding for more-efficient cattle, and administring feed additives such as Bovaer.
-Bovaer is approved for use in 60+ countries as an additive that changes the chemistry in the first ruminant stomach to produce hydrogen instead of methane.
+Bovaer is approved for use in 60+ countries as an additive that changes the chemistry in the first ruminant stomach to produce a mixture of hydrogen (not a greenhouse gas) and methane rather than purely methane (which is a greenhouse gas).
 It is not a silver bullet for the sector, but Bovaer can reduce methane emissions by 30% for dairy cows and 45% for beef cattle.
 Without a technological breakthrough that allows low-cost methane capture from cattle barns, or a feed mixture that significantly reduces the need for enteric fermentation, the only way to reduce emissions in this sector to zero would be to somehow reduce the number of cattle.

 Conclusion

 This post has introduced a relatively accurate estimator of enteric fermentation emissions based on emission factors from the NIR and data from Statistics Canada.
-The IPCC / Enteric Fermentation page has been refreshed to feature this estimator, as well as updated critical success factors, barriers to those success factors, and strategies.
+The IPCC / Enteric Fermentation page has been updated to feature this estimator, new critical success factors, new barriers to those success factors, and new strategies.
 The next post in this series replicating the NIR will look at heavy-duty diesel-burning trucks.

 Until then,